Troubleshoot the Splunk App for Windows Infrastructure

 This topic discusses how you can troubleshoot your Splunk App for Windows Infrastructure deployment if you aren't seeing the data that you expect.

-Is the Splunk App for Windows Infrastructure deployment correctly configured?
+Is the central Splunk App for Windows Infrastructure instance correctly configured?

 The first thing to check when Splunk App for Windows Infrastructure data is incomplete or incorrect is to confirm that the central Splunk instance is properly configured and is receiving data.

-2. If present, confirm that every search head in the central Splunk instance has been configured properly.
+2. If present, confirm that every search head in the central Splunk instance is configured properly.
 Search heads must search all available indexers to get all indexed AD data.

-- a.
-Indexes that the Splunk App for Windows Infrastructure requires must be present on all indexers.
+- Indexes that the Splunk App for Windows Infrastructure requires must be present on all indexers:

 msad: for AD health metrics